shntanuuhere/Tales/README.md

 - Flutter
 - Firebase (Authentication, Firestore)
 - Provider for state management
+- Get_it for dependency injection
+- Clean Architecture principles
 - CachedNetworkImage for efficient image loading
-- just_audio for podcast playback
 - permission_handler for device permissions
 - wallpaper_manager_plus for setting wallpapers
+- connectivity_plus for network monitoring

 ## Contributing
 Contributions are welcome!
 Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.